 The best bakery in Minneapolis for homemade breads

 Sun Street Breads is the place to go when you’re looking for quality breads.
 It’s easily one of the best Minneapolis bakeries to stock up on fresh baguettes, challah, buttermilk biscuits, sourdough, and baklava.
 A full breakfast and lunch menu is also available including biscuit sandwiches with a variety of fillings, pancakes, poutine, soups, and salads.

-Sun Street Breads is a great spot to not only bring home fresh baked items, but also grab a quick meal.
+Sun Street Breads is a great spot to not only bring home fresh baked items but also grab a quick meal.

 A standout item is the Fyrstekake.
 It’s known as Royal or Prince’s cake in Norway.
-It’s a loaf cake with shortbread crust and an almond cardamom filling.
+It’s a loaf cake with a shortbread crust and an almond cardamom filling.
 You won’t find this European treat in many places.
 While you’re at it, order the Bergen bread.
-A hearty bread filled with pumpkin seeds and topped with steel cut oats and sunflower seeds that originated in, you guessed it, Bergen, Norway.
+A hearty bread filled with pumpkin seeds and topped with steel-cut oats and sunflower seeds that originated in, you guessed it, Bergen, Norway.